mmphego/mmphego.github.io/_posts/2021-02-01-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 -----------------------------------------------------------------------------------------

 # The Story

 We would like to install the monitoring tool [Prometheus](https://prometheus.io/docs/introduction/overview/) and [Grafana](https://grafana.com/) with [helm 3](https://v3.helm.sh/) on our local machine/VM running a [Kubernetes](https://kubernetes.io/) cluster.

-In this post we will go through the procedure of deploying Prometheus and Grafana in a Kubernetes Cluster.
+In this post, we will go through the procedure of deploying Prometheus and Grafana in a Kubernetes Cluster.

 ## TL;DR